Content note: this piece containsdiscussion of heteronormativity and references to trauma.

 A lot has come out recently about “call out” or “cancel” culture in leftist communities.
 I won’t dive into this messy conversation in this piece because I think there’s plenty better suited to the task and I’m actually looking to explore an adjacent issue here.
 If you’re interested in critiques of callout/cancel culture, Kai Cheng Thom has written some fantastic stuff on this topic that I would recommend.

 I have never been “cancelled”.
 I’ve never had the following for that.
 I have been called out, often rightly so, and sometimes… questionably so.
-As someone who has shared their creations online for several years, I have seen people read things into what I have made I did not put there.
+As someone who has shared their creations online for several years, I have seen people read things into what I’ve made that I did not put there.
 I have been accused of making arguments I’ve never made and of believing things I’ve never believed.
 There have been instances where I’ve felt like my work has been examined under a microscope in the worst possible light, like people have scanned it looking for flaws, imperfections, and potentially problematic aspects without taking it in as a whole, without recognizing that I am a whole, that the person whose work they are about to tear to shreds is a human being capable of feeling things.
 When this happens, it can be scary.
 This is in part because my work is often very honest and raw and I already feel vulnerable putting it out there.
 It’s scary to watch someone pick up that vulnerability and use it as a weapon, aiming it back at me.
 It’s scary because with that vulnerability, I’ve given them the tools to hurt me.
 This is especially true when the jump is made from “you’ve said something problematic or ignorant here” to “you are a problematic, ignorant, or bad person”.
 People can look at my work, which reflects who I am as a person, say that something about it is bad and therefore I am bad.

 I’ve also watched this happen to creators I admire on a much larger scale, where thousands of people go from critiquing their ideas to calling for them to be de-platformed, cancelled, or disposed of.
 I’ve seen critiques of creations turn into attacks on the creators themselves.
 I’ve seen people’s work be willfully misrepresented, taken out of context, and examined in the worst possible ways.
 This makes me want to hide.
 It makes me want to get off social media.
 It makes me want to stop writing.